-Ekayāna means 'one path' or 'one vehicle' as the Sanskrit word.
+The Sanskrit word Ekayāna means 'one path' or 'one vehicle'.
 It is also referred to as 'Buddha-yāna'.

 In the hinduist Brihadaranyaka - Upanishad (II.iv.11 and IV.v.12) of the Shukla - Yajurveda the word Ekayāna is mentioned in the meaning of 'spiritual journey'.

-In the Satipatthana-Sutta of the Pali Canon, a similar term ekāyana is used, which is translated by default with 'a single path' or 'direct path', while ekayāna (also: buddha-yāna) is the one vehicle, the speculative an integral path, which is emphasized in some lineages who see the variety of the existing directions as branches of the one tree or path which the Buddha has once taught.
+In the Satipatthana-Sutta of the Pali Canon, a similar term ekāyana is used, which is translated by default with 'a single path' or 'direct path', while ekayāna (or buddha-yāna) is the one vehicle, the speculative one integral path, which is emphasized in some lineages, who see the variety of the existing directions as branches of the one tree or path, which the Buddha has once taught.

-In japanese Buddhism, the Ekayana forms the basis of the doctrine of the Hua Yen or Kegon scool and of the Zen and the Tendai School.
+In japanese Buddhism, the Ekayana forms the basis of the doctrine of the Hua Yen or Kegon scool, of the Zen and of the Tendai School.

-From a universal point of view, the Buddha's life can be interpreted as 20 steps of the 22-stepped 'one path' .
+* From a universal point of view, Buddha's lifestory can be interpreted as 20 steps of the 22-stepped 'one path' .

-Already from the multitude of different details of the different versions of the curriculum vitae, as well as from the version of the Tibetan Mūlasarvāstivāda-vinaya, it can be seen that some schools must have known this integral path, whose targeted practice is a clever means (Upaya) to go the path faster.
+Already from the multitude of details of the different versions of the curriculum vitae, as well as from the version of the Tibetan Mūlasarvāstivāda-vinaya, it can be seen that some schools must have known this integral path, whose targeted practice is a clever means (Upaya) to go the path faster and easier.

-The 52stepped Gandavyuha-Sutra another example of a veiled desciption of steps 1 to 19 of the universal path, which also contains the spirituality of other true religions.
+* The 52 chapters of the Gandavyuha-Sutra are another example of a veiled desciption of steps 1 to 19 of the universal path, which also contains the spirituality of other true religions.

 - Shigeki Moro1 Why is the ekayāna theory so important for the East Asian Yogācāra studies?